 Students are referred by their school district to attend High Road Academy.
 Our students are generally in grades 3–12 (aged 7 to 21).
 Our student populations face disabilities in a variety of areas, including Specific Learning Disability, Nonverbal Learning Disability, Speech and Language Impairment, Hearing &/or Vision Impairment, Autism Spectrum Disorder, ADD/ADHD, Intellectual Disability, Traumatic Brain Injury, Other Health Impairment, Emotional Disability, Multiple Disabilities.

-We are proud to employ certified special education teachers, staff trained in crisis intervention, school social workers, in-home and/or family therapist, a school psychiatrist, speech/language therapy, occupational therapy, and access to physical therapy
+We are proud to employ certified special education teachers, staff trained in crisis intervention, school social workers, in-home and/or family therapist, speech/language therapy, occupational therapy, and access to physical therapy

 High Road Academy specializes in individualized, remedial programs specifically designed for students with severe reading impediments.
 Staff is trained in a variety of methodologies and interventions for students with significant reading disabilities.
 We provide a safe and nurturing environment that addresses each student’s unique challenges – academic, communication, and social – in a continuous positive cycle of learning and advancement.
 Small class sizes and one-on-one attention provide personalized instruction that builds on each child’s particular strengths and expertly targets identified deficits.
 Academic performance is evaluated and monitored regularly so that programming adjustments can be made to close academic gaps.
 Our highly trained staff guides students who learn differently to an unprecedented level of success in all facets of their lives.
 Enabling and empowering students to direct their own lives is key to our approach.